apreshill/rmd-graphite/content/start/04-writing/index.markdown

 title: "Writing"
 weight: 4
 description: |
   Use Markdown to format the narrative text in your `.Rmd`.
-Try out RStudio's Visual Markdown Editor to start learning.
 ---

 Everything that is not code in your `.Rmd` is called narrative text, and can be styled with Markdown.
 Markdown is a plain text formatting syntax, which means everything you see in the file itself can be typed with a normal keyboard.
 Below is an example:

 ## Add structure